rrskybox/Humason/README.md

 Humason

-Imaging Automation Front End for TheSkyX Professional on Windows 10 Desktop
+Astroimaging Session Manager and Tools using TheSkyX Professional on Windows 10 Desktop

 V 4.0 -- Upgraded to work with TheSkyX Pro x64